davidvetrano/grunt-messageformat-amd/README.md

 #### options.includeJs

-Type: `String`
+Type: `Function(String): String`
-Default value: Contents of the `messageformat/lib/messageformat.include.js` file, if it can be resolved; `null` otherwise.
+Default value: A function that combines a result of `MessageFormat.globalName` and `MessageFormat.functions()`.

-JavaScript code to include between the locale definition and the returned translation messages in the compiled file.
+JavaScript code to include before the returned translation messages in the compiled file.

 Used to include a common JS code required by the messageformat.js module since version 0.1.8.